What you need

 Center the watch face in the viewfinder on your iPhone.
 Wait for a message to say that your Apple Watch is paired.

-If you can't use the camera, tap Pair Apple Watch Manually, then follow the steps that appear.
-Learn what to do if you don't see the "i" icon.
+If you can't use the camera, or you don't see the pairing animation or your iPhone can't read it, tap Pair Apple Watch Manually, then follow the steps that appear.

 Set up as new or restore from a backup

-If this is your first Apple Watch, tap Set Up Apple Watch.
-Otherwise, choose a backup.
+If this is your first Apple Watch, tap Set Up as New Apple Watch.
+Otherwise, tap Restore from Backup.
 If asked, update your Apple Watch to the latest version of watchOS.

 Read the Terms and Conditions and tap Agree, then tap Agree again to continue.